Ecommerce Strategist & Vogue Editor, Alexis Bennett — Podcast Episode

 On Instagram, fashion industry watchdog Diet Prada pointed out the execrable nod to the insurrectionist Trump-supporters, from Burberry and Givenchy.
 Both luxury brands debuted horned hats in their recent collections following the Capitol Riots.
 Is this a reach, or is Diet Prada right?
 I myself don’t believe in coincidences, and outrage marketing is real.
 Though my favorite podcast Hidden Brain says coincidences are more common than people would like to believe.

 In 2020, despite much of the world being on lockdown due to the COVID-19 pandemic, luxury and streetwear brands managed to expand their operations via several splashy brand acquisitions.
-This week, retail communications platform HERO detailed the leading acquistions that will be shaping the luxury and streetwear markets for 2021 and beyond.
+This week, retail communications platform HERO detailed the leading acquisitions that will be shaping the luxury and streetwear markets for 2021 and beyond.

 VF Corp., which owns The North Face, Timberland, Vans, and Tommy Hilfiger acquired Supreme in November for $2.1 Billion.
 VF says it has no plans to modify Supreme’s current business model, which primarily relies on scarcity.
 However, VF will likely leverage Supreme’s knowledge of international markets in order to open new brick-and-mortar locations in key cities around the world.